taradaidv/goscout/README.md

 - **Minimalism**: Lightweight and fast to use, without unnecessary bloat.
 - **Remembers state**: Keeps track of window size and last active tabs so you can continue working in your familiar environment.
 - **UI**: [Fyne.io](https://fyne.io) UI toolkit is being used.
+- **Hotkeys**: Text tweaked in the SSH config and file editor gets saved with the hotkeys CMD+S or CTRL+S.
 - **Tabs**: Supports multiple tabs, allowing you to manage several sessions or files simultaneously.
 - **Go**: Fully written in Go, ensuring high performance, reliability, and cross-platform compatibility.